MarineBioAcousticsRC/DE_Detector/README.md

 # Density Estimation Detector

-Set of scripts to detect odontocete clicks above a threshold recieved level in xwav data.
+Set of scripts to detect odontocete clicks above a threshold recieved level in .x.wav data.
 This two-pass detector is based on and incorporates previous work by Marie A. Roch, Simone Baumann-Pickering, and Sean M. Wiggins.
 Detector by Kait E. Frasier.